-On a typical day in 2017, CBP officers around the country seized $265,205 in undeclared or illicit currency.
+On a typical day in 2019, CBP officers around the country seized approximately $300,000 in undeclared or illicit currency.
 Many of these cases involved the seizure of unreported currency at airports.

 Section 5316 requires that any person traveling on an international flight must give Customs a FinCEN 105 form at or before the time of arrival or departure if they are transporting more than $10,000 in U.S. Currency or its equivalent.

-Many people don’t know about this requirement when traveling out of the United States because the airport does a terrible job of posting signs or making announcement about the rule.
+Many people don’t know about this requirement when traveling out of the United States because the airport does a terrible job posting signs or making announcements about the rule.
 The money can be seized even though no criminal charges will ever be filed.

 Many people ask us: “Can I get my money back if it is seized at the airport as unreported currency?”
 Yes, an attorney may be able to help you get all of the money back even if you didn’t file the FinCEN 105 form.
 But you must act quickly.